zamanianlab/ZamanianLabDocs/docs/simple.md

     Each experiment will have its own CSV file with an accompanying `notes.txt` file explaining the assay.

-4. All lab members will be required to maintain a consistent R environment by installing and periodically updating the Zamanian Lab R Environment package.
+4. All lab members will be required to maintain a consistent R environment by installing and periodically updating the Zamanian Lab R Package.